SkygearIO/skygear-doc/content/plugin/guide-handler.md

 ## Return format of handlers

+You can return one of the followings in a custom handler function:

-`str`, user will get the string in response body
+* `str`, user will get the string in response body

-`dict`, `list` or `int`, `py-skygear` will try to serialize the dict into json object.
-User will get a JSON object in response body with Content-Type set to `application/json`
+* `dict`, `list` or `int`, `py-skygear` will try to serialize the dict into json object.
+User will get a JSON object in response body with `Content-Type` set to `application/json`

-`skygear.Response`, return a Response object with the custom headers and body you want.
-It will return to use directly.
+* `skygear.Response`, return a Response object with the custom headers and body you want.
+It will return to user directly.

-## Only mount to specific HTTP method
+## Accept specific HTTP method only

-By default, handler is mount to all HTTP method supported, i.e. 'GET', 'POST' and 'PUT'.
-If you only want to mount to specific action, you can specific as follow.
+By default, handler accepts all the supported HTTP method, i.e. 'GET', 'POST' and 'PUT'.
+If you want your custom handler to accept specific action only, do the followings:

 ```
 @skygear.handler("chima:where", method=['GET'])